 Skip to content

-Chat mode (bytemind chat) is the primary way to use ByteMind.
-It supports multi-turn conversations, persistent context, and dynamic task adjustment.
+The default interactive mode (bytemind) is the primary way to use ByteMind — known as Build mode.
+It supports multi-turn conversations, persistent context, and dynamic task adjustment. bytemind chat still works as a compatibility alias.

 bash